OCR-D workflow configurations based on makefiles

 ocrd-make -f CONFIGURATION.mk .DEFAULT_GOAL=OCR-D-SEG-LINE all

-And to override the default (or configured) log levels for all processors and libraries, use LOGLEVEL
+To override the default (or configured) log levels for all processors and libraries, use LOGLEVEL.
+For example, to get debugging everywhere, do:

 ocrd-make -f CONFIGURATION.mk all LOGLEVEL=DEBUG